-Celebrity photographer Tim Courtney has shot over forty magazine covers in the U.S. and Europe, published in books, interviewed and appeared in many national and international publications, as well as on radio and television.
+Celebrity photographer Tim Courtney has shot over forty magazine covers, published in books, interviewed and appeared in many national and international publications, as well as on radio and television.

 His exceptional Hollywood celebrity portraits have defined his career and truly been the mark of his fame and popularity among industry elite.

 Tim now resides in Palm Springs, California, and continues to frequently shoot at the studio in Hollywood.
-He loves to travel the U.S. and abroad for both work and pleasure.
+He loves to travel the U.S. and abroad.